 I grew up in a small town in eastern Arizona where hunting was a way of life… a rite of passage amongst friends, family, and a rural community with a deep connection to the land and animals around it.
 I was a young teen when I first saw an animal die, it was a cow elk that my dad shot on a late elk hunt.
-As soon as the smoke and sound settled I sprinted the few hundred yards to where the elk lay.
+As soon as the smoke and sound settled, I sprinted the few hundred yards to where the elk lay.
 As I approached, I realized that the cow was still dying.
 And I sat there and watched life leave this beautiful animal.
 It tore me up inside.

 As a hunter, I have a complicated relationship with life and death.
 I don’t live to kill.
 I’m not full of a thirst for blood.
 I don’t take joy in an animal’s death.
 And putting antlers on the wall is one of the smallest motivations to hunt.
 But it is something that I do.
 It’s a huge part of who I am.
-Joseph Campbell astutely wrote that, “Life eats life”.
+Joseph Campbell astutely wrote that “Life eats life.”
 Only organisms that have found a way to get energy directly from the sun are exempted from this reality.
-Hunting is a way to be intimately connected in the cycle of life.
+Hunting is a way to be intimately connected to the cycle of life.